The Rising Popularity of Pearl Makeup in Historical Drama The Double

 The Rising Popularity of Pearl Makeup in Historical Drama The Double-2

 Even the ladies were not exempt from this trend.
-In the Song Dynasty , “Hua Dian” were essential for royal concubines, and there were strict regulations on their design, transforming them into “Zhu Dian” (pearl ornaments).
+In the Song Dynasty court, “Hua Dian” were essential for royal concubines, and there were strict regulations on their , transforming them into “Zhu Dian” (pearl ornaments).
 Portraits of Song Dynasty empresses, depict them with these pearl decorations, showcasing their beauty.

 Unlike painted Huadian, pearls had to be securely adhered to the face, a challenge in ancient times without modern adhesives.
 According to Song Dynasty records, a type of glue called “He Jiao (呵胶),” derived from fish bladders, was used.
 This glue, produced in the northern regions, was easy to melt and highly adhesive, suitable even for attaching arrow feathers, let alone small pearls.